 The most difficult and stressful part of a divorce is often involving child custody issues in San Diego.
 Even parents who live relatively close to one another after a divorce struggle to adjust to their lives away from their children for part of the week.
 When one of those parents wants to move out of the country, it can lead to heated negotiations about where the children should live.

 Child custody is probably the most difficult issue in most divorce proceedings.
 It is important that you understand your legal rights and options when it comes to your child.
-The experienced San Diego family law attorneys at The Law Office of Thomas M. Huguenor can help ensure that your rights as a parent are protected every step of the way.
+The experienced San Diego family law attorneys at Huguenor Mattis, A.P.C. can help ensure that your rights as a parent are protected every step of the way.
 Call us for more information.

 Here in San Diego, we have many families from other countries who may consider moving back after their divorce.
 We live in a mobile society.
 All move away cases are challenging, but international move away cases are particularly intense because of the consequences as to whether the move is granted or denied.